|

 protocol for treating an obsessed alienator other than removing the

 child from their influence.
-An important point is that in PAS there is no true parental abuse and/or
+An important point is that in parental alienation there is no true parental abuse and/or

 neglect on the part of the alienated parent.
 If this were the case,

 the child's animosity would be justified.
-Also, it is not PAS if the
+Also, it is not parental alienation if the

 child still has a positive relationship with the parent, even though